Naimish240/TC-SINDy-NIO/README.md

 ## Output

 The model is expected to discover potential candidates for differential equations that approximate the trajectory of cyclones from the given data.

+## To Do:

+[] Add plotting for final trajectory

+[] Split into BoB and Arb cyclones to see if basin change improves model performance